 Toyota Motor Corporation’s operations management (OM) covers the 10 decisions for effective and efficient operations.
-With the global scale of its automobile business and facilities around the world, Toyota uses a wide set of strategies for the 10 decisions of operations management, integrating local and regional automotive market conditions, including the trends examined in the PESTLE analysis (PESTEL analysis) of Toyota.
-The automaker is an example of successful operations management at a global scale.
+With the global scale of its automobile business and facilities around the world, the company uses a wide set of strategies for the 10 critical decisions of operations management.
+These strategies account for local and regional automotive market conditions, including the trends examined in the PESTLE analysis (PESTEL analysis) of Toyota.
+The automaker is an example of successful multinational operations management.
 These 10 decisions indicate the different areas of the business that require strategic approaches.
-Toyota also succeeds in emphasizing productivity in all of the 10 decisions of operations management.
+Toyota also succeeds in emphasizing productivity in all the 10 decisions of operations management.

 1. Design of Goods and Services.
 Toyota addresses this strategic decision area of operations management through technological advancement and quality.
 The company uses its R&D investments to ensure advanced features in its products.
 Toyota’s mission statement and vision statement provide a basis for the types and characteristics of these products.
 Moreover, the automaker accounts for the needs and qualities of dealership personnel in designing after-sales services.
 Despite its limited influence on dealership employment, Toyota’s policies and guidelines ensure the alignment between dealerships and this area of the company’s operations management.

 3. Process and Capacity Design.
 For this strategic decision area of operations management, Toyota uses lean manufacturing, which is also embodied in TPS.
 The company emphasizes waste minimization to maximize process efficiency and capacity utilization.
 Lean manufacturing helps minimize costs and supports business growth, which are objectives of Toyota’s generic strategy for competitive advantage and intensive strategies for growth.
 Thus, the car manufacturer supports business efficiency and cost-effectiveness in its process and capacity design.
 Cost-effective processes support the competitive selling prices that the company uses for most of its automobiles.

 4. Location Strategy.
-Toyota uses global, regional and local location strategies.
-For example, the company has localized manufacturing plants in the United States, China and Thailand, as well as official dealerships in all markets except Mongolia and some countries in the Middle East and Africa.
-Thus, Toyota addresses this strategic decision area of operations management through a mixed set of strategies.
+Toyota uses global, regional, and local location strategies.
+For example, the company has dealerships and localized manufacturing plants in the United States, China, Thailand, and other countries.
+The firm also has regional facilities and offices.
+Toyota’s marketing mix (4Ps) influences the preferred locations for dealerships.
+The automaker addresses this strategic decision area of operations management through a mixed set of strategies.

 5. Layout Design and Strategy.
 Layout design in Toyota’s manufacturing plants highlights the application of lean manufacturing principles.
-In this strategic decision area of operations management, the company aims for maximum efficiency of workflow.
-On the other hand, Toyota dealership layout design satisfies the company’s standards but also includes decisions from the dealers.
+In this critical decision area, the company’s operations managers aim for maximum efficiency of workflow.
+On the other hand, dealership layout design satisfies the company’s standards but also includes decisions from dealership personnel.

 6. Job Design and Human Resources.
 The company applies The Toyota Way and TPS for this strategic decision area of operations management.
 The firm emphasizes respect for all people in The Toyota Way, and this is integrated in HR programs and policies.
 These programs and policies align with Toyota’s organizational culture (business culture).
 Also, the company has training programs based on TPS to ensure lean manufacturing practice.
 Moreover, Toyota’s company structure (business structure) affects this area of operations management.
 For example, the types and characteristics of jobs are specific to the organizational division, which can have human resource requirements different from those of other divisions.

 7. Supply Chain Management.
-Toyota uses lean manufacturing for supply chain management.
+Toyota applies lean manufacturing for supply chain management.
 In this strategic decision area of operations management, the company uses automation systems for real-time adjustments in supply chain activity.
-In this way, Toyota minimizes the bullwhip effect in its supply chain.
+In this way, the automotive business minimizes the bullwhip effect in its supply chain.
 It is worth noting that this area of operations management is subject to the bargaining power of suppliers.
 Even though the Five Forces analysis of Toyota indicates that suppliers have limited power, this power can still affect the automotive company’s productivity and operational effectiveness.

 8. Inventory Management.
 In addressing this strategic decision area of operations management, Toyota minimizes inventory levels through just-in-time inventory management.
 The aim is to minimize inventory size and its corresponding cost.
-This inventory management approach is covered in the Toyota Production System.
+This inventory management approach is covered in the guidelines of TPS.

 10. Maintenance.
-For decades, Toyota developed a network of strategically located facilities to support its global business.
+Toyota operates a network of strategically located facilities to support its global business.
 The company also has a global HR network that supports flexibility and business resilience.
-Thus, in this strategic decision area of operations management, the company uses the global extent of its automotive business reach to ensure optimal and stable productivity.
+In this strategic decision area of operations management, the company uses the global extent of its automotive business reach to ensure optimal and stable productivity.
 Effective maintenance of assets and business processes optimizes efficiency for Toyota’s sustainability and related CSR and ESG goals.

 Productivity at Toyota

-Toyota’s operations management uses productivity measures or criteria based on the area of business considered.
-For instance, some of these productivity measures are as follows:
+Toyota’s operations management uses productivity measures or criteria based on business process, personnel, area of business, and other variables.
+Some of these productivity measures are as follows:

 - Number of product units per time (manufacturing plant productivity)